 It seems like indemnity plans are the forgotten child when it comes to health coverage.
-According to the National Conference of State Legislatures, only about 1% of the population enrolls in indemnity health insurance plans.
+According to the National Conference of State Legislatures, only about 1% of the population enrolls in indemnity health insurance plans each year.

 However, for the people who are looking to take back control of their healthcare, many are turning to these medical reimbursement plans as a means of saving money.
-If you are considering an indemnity plan, or just exploring your options, you’ll want to keep reading to find out more about these fee-for-service health insurance plans that reimburse you for medical costs and cost you less than their more traditional counterparts.
+If you are considering an indemnity plan, or just exploring your options, you’ll want to keep reading to find out more about fee-for-service (FFS) coverage options that reimburse you for medical costs and cost you less than their more traditional counterparts.

 Fee-for-service plans usually have an annual deductible, along with coinsurance or copays.
 Meaning, you will have to pay a set minimum towards your medical bills before your indemnity benefits kick in.

 Even after your deductible, your indemnity plan will only cover a set percentage or amount of your medical costs.
 Be careful though, because for the majority of indemnity plans, you will only be reimbursed for the usual, customary, and reasonable rate (UCR) which you can learn more about here, so reimbursement will not always be based on what you pay.

 Let’s take a look at the following example to see just how indemnity plans work.

 You enroll in an indemnity health plan that comes with the following benefits (we’re going to ignore the deductible for this scenario):

 Not too long after your coverage begins, you come down with appendicitis and get rushed to the hospital.
 Your medical provider determines that the correct course of action is to operate.

 The surgery only lasts a couple of hours and is successful, but the surgeon wants to keep you overnight to make sure there are no complications.
 The next morning, you get a prescription for pain management from your surgeon accompanied by a breakdown of your bill.
 You owe:

 - Surgery: $5,000